 The police museum (Musée de la police) has existed since 1992.
 It operates with the support of volunteers, mostly retired SPVM police officers and civilian employees, as well as civilian volunteers with expertise in museology.
 For a number of years before the museum existed, the idea of creating an SPVM museum was in the minds of the founding members, who were looking for a way to contribute to the collective heritage of the Montréal community.

-The very nature of police work requires members of the City of Montréal's police department (SPVM) to be attentive observers and be attuned to important details around them.
+The very nature of police work requires members of the Service de police de la Ville de Montréal (SPVM) to be attentive observers and be attuned to important details around them.
 Driven by this professional curiosity, it was a natural step for the objects and items, facts and documents that reflect the professional history and heritage of the SPVM to be collected and displayed for interpretation.
 And so the Montréal police museum was created.

 Mission and objectives of the Museum